 Painter RJ Grady was born in Hartford, CT.
-After completing a rigorous three year program of studio art courses at the School of the Worcester Art Museum, he earned his B.A. from Clark University in 1975.
+After a three year professional program of studio art courses at the School of the Worcester Art Museum, he earned his B.A. from Clark University in 1975.

 From 1975 to 1980, Grady taught painting at the Worcester Art Museum, and was a visiting lecturer in drawing and painting at Holy Cross College.

-A founding member of Fenway Studios Incorporated artist cooperative, Grady was instrumental in Fenway Studios’ acheivement of National Historic Landmark status in 1989.
-He is also a founding member of Friends of Fenway Studios, a non-profit corporation dedicated to the restoration and preservation of Fenway Studios, for which he has served as secretary since its inception.
+A founding member of Fenway Studios Incorporated artist cooperative, Grady was instrumental in Fenway Studios’ achievement of National Historic Landmark status in 1989.
+He is also a founding member of Friends of Fenway Studios, a non-profit corporation dedicated to the restoration and preservation of Fenway Studios, for which he served as secretary for many years.

-Grady mounted his first solo exhibiton at Fletcher/Priest Gallery in Worcester, MA, and currently has an exhibition at the Gallery at North Hill in Needham, MA.
-His work has been featured in a two-person show at Vose Galleries in Boston, several group exhibitions at venues including the Fitchburg Art Museum in Fitchburg, MA, as well numerous juried exhibitions nationwide.
+His work has been featured in many galleries, most notably a two-person show at Vose Galleries in Boston, several group exhibitions at venues including the Fitchburg Art Museum in Fitchburg, MA, as well numerous juried exhibitions nationwide.

 In October of 2021 his work will be featured in a three person exhibition at the Center for Crafts at Worcester State University.